-Typically, School Council meetings are held the first Thursday of every month at 7:00 in the J. T. Foster Conference Room.
+Typically, School Council meetings are usually held the first Thursday of every month at 6:30 in the J. T. Foster Learning Commons.
 Everyone is welcome!

 Everyone is invited to come to these meetings to participate in discussion and debate.
 School Council gives parents an opportunity to provide input into school decisions.
 We need you to enable us to do a good job so please come out and join us!
 Keep up to date by visiting the School Council FaceBook page.

 - Secretary, Morgan Dozeman